jikan-me/jikan/readme.md

     - People
     - Sub Types & Pagination Support
 - Genre
+    - Anime Listing (All Anime by Genre)
+    - Anime Genre Listing (All Genres + metadata)
-    - Anime
+    - Manga Listing (All Anime by Genre)
-    - Manga
+    - Manga Genre Listing (All Genres + metadata)
+- Producer
-- Producers (Anime Listing by a Producer)
+    - Anime Listing (All Anime by a Producer)
+    - Producers Listing (All Producers + metadata)
-- Magazines (Manga Listing by a Magazine)
+    - Manga Listing (All Manga by a Producer)
+    - Magazines Listing (All Magazines + metadata)
 - User
     - Profile
     - Friends